collins-williams/lexer/README.md

   add the ability to take a grammar from a file(s) then, separately, add the ability to have tokens call out?

+Next make a small language and then translate some symbols in it according to a table